 I felt no pain, but very much wanted my sofa and more importantly, a mirror.

 The time was now.
-I walked into the operating room much to my surprise.
-In my past surgical experience, I was wheeled in and not long after in what felt like a five-minute nap, out of surgery and in recovery.
 Today I walked the green mile of sorts to the operating table to lie down.
 It was bright, it was cold, and I was desperately trying not to look at the table of surgical equipment.
 I felt the same way so many of us do by not wanting to read the label of hotdogs or scrapple.
 I didn’t want to know what’s needed to get rid of my fatty and fleshy chest.
 Let just get it over with.

 Two nurses were busy getting things ready, as Dr. G would enter soon.
 Their personalities, just like Trinity were infectious.
 The anesthesiologist began detailing her role and what would take place.
 I loved the camaraderie they all had with each other.
 As I began to laugh with them as they described Dr. G’s cool demeanor, I was asked what type of music I wanted to hear.
 It was a no brainer to me, nineties R&B of course!
 My wish was granted as I was getting the knock me out medicine administered.
 The anesthesiologist mentioned that it would feel as if I had a few margaritas.
 After what felt like a few seconds, I asked her, am I already supposed to be feeling something?
 Yes, she responded as the nurses chuckled in the background.
 Then just like that, it was lights out!